A search for super-imposed oscillations to the primordial power spectrum in Planck and SPT-3G 2018 data: Methodology

 We do not use ACT DR4 \cite{ACT:2020gnv} due to the observed 3$\sigma$ tension with $Planck$.
 Recently, a couple of authors in this paper has demonstrated~\cite{Hazra:2024nav} that the disagreement in the primordial spectrum between $Planck$ PR3 and ACT DR4 exists within $0.08-0.16$ (1/Mpc).
 Since this paper discusses the primordial power spectrum constraints, a dataset that is in tension with $Planck$ if included, can introduce bias in the parameter estimation.
 Therefore, we decided to work with $Planck$ PR3 and SPT3G datasets in a conservative, non-overlapping combination.
 A subset of authors of this paper had also used $Planck$ and ACT in constraining the damped sin oscillation~\cite{Hazra:2022rdl} in the context of solving the lensing anomalies and cosmological tensions together.
 In that paper, the analysis was performed within a prior range restricted around a characteristic frequency of oscillation.
 Since within that range for a particular model, the $Planck$ data prefers higher spectral tilt that reduces tension with the ACT data considerably, a joint analysis could be justified.

 Given the multi-modal nature of posteriors, Markov Chain Monte Carlo (MCMC) is not expected to be effective in sampling the parameter space.
 We therefore use the Polychord~\cite{Handley:Polychord} sampler for nested sampling of parameter spaces and for the computation of Bayes factors.
-We use $n_{\rm live}=2048$ for all analyses ($n_{\rm live}=2000$ was also in used in Ref. \cite{Planck:2018inf} for the search of features).
+We use $n_{\rm live}=2048$ for all analyses ($n_{\rm live}=2000$ was also used in Ref. \cite{Planck:2018inf} for the search of features).

 In settling for live points related to combined analysis, we compared MCMC results with Polychord for a power-law spectrum.
 For $n_{\rm live}=2048$ parameter posteriors obtained from Polychord converge to MCMC posteriors.
 We noticed that for the feature models too, $n_{\rm live}=2048$ is a conservative choice for the convergence of the posteriors.
 In obtaining best-fits, we use BOBYQA minimizer \cite{BOBYQA}.
 We identify the samples from the Polychord chains corresponding to maximum likelihood peak and we obtain local minima by BOBYQA around that peak.